 How Extra Virgin Olive Oil is Made

-Have you ever wondered how extra virgin olive oil is made?
+Extra virgin olive oil is made by crushing olives and extracting the oil from the olive while maintaining a temperature of less than 27 C (80.6 F).
 Today we will walk you through the entire process.
 A quick rundown of what we’ll cover:

 Step 1: Harvest